 Sometimes people have to move and can’t keep them.
 Sometimes an owner simply doesn’t want their dragon anymore.
-Sometimes they are well cared for and sometimes they have been neglected and abused.
+Sometimes they are well cared for, and sometimes they have been neglected and abused.

 In all cases, they need a good home.
 This is how we got our little girl, Bacardi.
 We love knowing that we have given her a home that makes her happy.
-We made room for another beardie to be rescues where we got her.
+We made room for another beardie to be rescued where we got her.
 And she was free!